 Scholarship

 Dr. Price-Linnartz sometimes puts her four degrees to use in teaching, researching, and writing.
-Her areas of doctoral-level expertise include theology + ethics + the arts.
+Her areas of doctoral-level expertise include theology + ethics + the arts, approaching cultural and social construction from a decolonial perspective.

 Thumbnail of the book cover for THE ART OF NEW CREATION: TRAJECTORIES IN THEOLOGY AND THE ARTS.
 Edited by Jeremy Begbie, Daniel Train, and W. David.
 O. Taylor.

-Her latest essay “The White Savior as Diseased Creation” (in The Art of New Creation, 2022) critiques the theological underpinnings of the “white savior” figure of popular film and fiction.
+Her essay “The White Savior as Diseased Creation” (in The Art of New Creation, 2022) critiques the theological-historical underpinnings of the “white savior” trope in popular film and fiction.

 Research Editor

-As his research editor, Dr. Price-Linnartz has midwifed several publiations for Edgardo Colón-Emeric, Dean of Duke Divinity School—including his most recent book, The People Called Metodista: Renewing Doctrine, Worship, and Mission from the Margins (Abingdon, 2022).
+As his editor, Dr. Price-Linnartz midwifed several publiations for Edgardo Colón-Emeric, Dean of Duke Divinity School, including The People Called Metodista: Renewing Doctrine, Worship, and Mission from the Margins (Abingdon, 2022).

 Thumbnail of the cover of THE PEOPLE CALLED METODISTA: RENEWING DOCTRINE, WORSHIP, AND MISSION FROM THE MARGINS, by Edgardo Colon-Emeric.
 Dominate image on the cover shows an artwork portraying vibrant and colorful homes and buildings, and is meant to evoke Latin American vibes.